Mareantz/Laboratoare-Rust/project/README.md

 # K9 - A Doctor Who Discord Bot

 K9 is a Discord bot built with Rust and the Shuttle library.
-It's designed to engage Doctor Who fans with trivia and fun commands.
+This project was built for the Rust course at Faculty of Computer Science Iași.
+It's a fun way to learn and practice Rust and Discord bot development.

 ## Features